TedHusted/awake/awake.md/awake.md

 “And there should be a power-on-self-test that confirms that the ERD is operational,” Tate suggests.

-“OK,” replies Callahan, “I’ll go back to the captain with our recommendations: a settings switch for test mode, and a POST for ERDs. — If nothing else, it will help justify the wheelchair investigation, which you’ll have to close as inconclusive.”
+“OK,” replies Callahan, “I’ll go back to the captain with our recommendations: a settings switch for test mode, and a POST for ERDs. — If nothing else, it will help justify the wheelchair investigation … which you’ll have to close as inconclusive.”

 “What about the Geller case?”asks Park.